Communication as Voting: Model

 The likelihood ratios

-are strictly increasing in $T$, because the senders receive higher signals more frequently in higher states, and hence are more likely to approve the proposal:
+are strictly increasing in $t$, because when the realized state is higher, the senders receive signal $g$ more frequently and are therefore more likely to approve the proposal:

-Therefore, for each $T'<T$, the receiver's posterior belief from observing $T$ approvals first-order stochastically dominates her belief from observing $T'$ approvals.
-By \citet{milgrom1994monotone}, the receiver's best response must be a cut-off strategy $\hat{T}\in\{0,\ldots,N+1\}$: She chooses the proposal if and only if $T\geq\hat{T}$.\footnote{We assume that the receiver breaks ties in favor of the proposal.
-Using any other tie-breaking rule would not affect our results.
-In particular, we do not rely on the receiver randomizing at $\hat{T}$ to ensure the existence of informative equilibria.
-We can show that if there is an informative equilibrium with receiver randomization at $\hat{T}$, then there also exists an informative equilibrium with the same threshold and no randomization.}
+Hence, for each $t'<t$, the receiver's posterior belief conditional on the approval tally $T=t$ first-order stochastically dominates her belief conditional on $T=t'$.
+Since the receiver's payoff satisfies the single-crossing property, \citet{milgrom1994monotone} implies that the receiver's pure-strategy best response must be a cutoff strategy $\HT\in\{0,\ldots,N+1\}$: she chooses the proposal if and only if $T\geq\HT$.\footnote{The cutoff $\HT=0$ means that the receiver implements the proposal for every approval tally, while $\HT=N+1$ means that she always maintains the status quo.} Throughout the paper, we assume that the receiver breaks ties in favor of the proposal.\footnote{The existence of informative equilibria does not depend on the receiver randomizing at $\hat{T}$.
+Whenever an informative equilibrium exists in which the receiver randomizes, there also exists an informative equilibrium without randomization.}